CollinToth/pitfall-games/docs/task_list.md

 Description: Completing a level needs to trigger the start of the next level.
 Expected time to complete: ???????????????
 Responsible: SOMEONE CLAIM ME

+Name: Implement player health
+Description: Add a health value to the player, that drops based on contact with enemies.
+Expected time to complete: 2 weeks
+Responsible: Ben

+Name: Implement Immunity Frames
+Description: Add immunity frames to enemy attacks so player can take small amounts of damage.
+Expected time to complete: 1 week
+Responsible: Ben

+Name: Add Health display
+Description: Add a display to represent player health.
+Expected time to complete: 1 week
+Responsible: Ben